red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

     Bad!

-We can see from this, that as long as the two flows agree they both will progress with their statements.
+We can see from this that as long as the two flows agree, they both will progress with their statements.
 This is also true at the third statement where flow '`pattern a`' is waiting for a specific user utterance, versus '`pattern b`' that is waiting for any user utterance.
 Where it gets interesting is at the last statement which is triggering a different action for each of these two flows that results in the generation of two different events.
 The concurrent generation of two different events conflicts by default in Colang and needs to be resolved.
 Only one can be generated, but which one?
 The resolution of conflicting event generation is done based on the specificity of the current pattern matching.
 The specificity is calculated as a matching score that depends on the number of parameters that are matching compared to all available parameters in the corresponding event.
 The matching score will be the highest if we have a match for all available event parameters.
 Since in the first run the user asked 'How are you?' and the third event matching statement in flow '`pattern a`' was the better match, flow '`pattern a`' will succeed triggering its action.
 Flow '`pattern b`' on the other hand will fail due to the conflict resolution.
-In the second run this is different and only '`pattern b`' will match and therefore progress.
+In the second run this is different, and only '`pattern b`' will match and therefore progress.

 .. pattern matching before.
 The specificity is calculated as a matching score for each match statement that depends on the number of parameters that are matching compared to all available parameters in the corresponding event (see section :ref:`More on Flows <more-on-flows-flow-conflict-resolution-prioritization>` for a more detailed discussion).
 The matching score will be the highest if we have a match for all available event parameters.
 Since in the first run the user asked 'How are you?' and the third event matching statement in flow '`pattern a`' was the better match, flow '`pattern a`' will succeed triggering its action.
 Flow '`pattern b`' on the other hand will fail due to the conflict resolution.
 In the second run this is different and only '`pattern b`' will match and therefore progress.